Blue Chip Cookies

-The Blue Chip Cookie Company is an American gourmet cookie licensor and e-commerce gourmet cookie businesses with headquarters in Milford, Ohio, United States, and store locations in Ohio, Kansas, and Kentucky.
+The Blue Chip Cookie Company is an American gourmet cookie licensor and e-commerce gourmet cookie businesses with headquarters in Milford, Ohio, United States, and store locations in Milford, Ohio, Leawood, Kansas, Newport, Kentucky,San Clarita, California, and Sherman, Texas.
 Founded in March 1983 by the Nader family (Matt Nader died in 1997), Blue Chip Cookies specializes in gourmet cookies and cookie cakes and created the first white chocolate macadamia cookie.

 History

 The first Blue Chip Cookies store opened in March 1983 on Beach Street (Fisherman's Wharf) in San Francisco, California.
 In 1986, the company began franchising stores in selected markets.
+In 1987, Blue Chip Cookies developed National Cookie Day as an annual promotion on December 4.

 In 1986, Blue Chip Cookies opened a store in Cincinnati, Ohio, a result of the city's efforts to market its nickname, "Blue Chip City".
 In 1998, Blue Chip Cookies was purchased by Edgewood, Kentucky–based B.C.C.
 Enterprises, a rare example of a franchisee that had grown larger than the franchisor.
 A privately held Loveland, Ohio–based company, acquired Blue Chip Cookies in November 2005 and opened a new store in Loveland in June 2006.
 In January 2007, Blue Chip Cookie Company, Inc resumed franchising and licensing.